 1. Implement and practice a routine

 Packing up at the end of the day can be really hectic.
 Start implementing a routine step-by-step from day 1.
 Allow yourself ample time to review, practice and then review and practice some more.
-Having to rush around to get ready is the main source of end of the day chaos.
-If you are one of those teachers who has difficulty keeping track of the time, make sure to set an alarm or pick a kid to be the time keeper so your lesson doesn’t run over.
+Having to rush around to get ready is the main source of end-of-the-day chaos.
+If you are one of those teachers who have difficulty keeping track of the time, make sure to set an alarm or pick a kid to be the timekeeper so your lesson doesn’t run over.

 2. Play some Music

+This is one of my favorite classroom dismissal routines to calm the chaos.
 Think calm, something classical or instrumental.
-Playing some music while students are packing up and waiting for the end of the day announcements helps keep the volume level down and conversations to a minimum. 🎵 My favorite tunes to play are by a band called Khruangbin.
+Playing some music while students are packing up and waiting for the end-of-the-day announcements helps keep the volume level down and conversations to a minimum. ?
+My favorite tunes to play are by a band called Khruangbin.
 Their music is super chill and without many lyrics so it’s perfectly school appropriate.